Blazing Fast Connections

 2017 - 2030

 5G can take advantage of the ultra-wide bandwidths in the mmWave to provide gigabit Internet speeds to homes and small businesses in the most cost efficient way.
-Access Units, Samsung’s 5G base stations, can be easily installed on street lamps or utility poles in front of users’ homes and businesses.
+Compact Macro, Samsung’s 5G base stations, can be easily installed on street lamps or utility poles in front of users’ homes and businesses.
 Fiber only needs to be deployed to the base stations.
 Users can set up customer premise equipment (CPE) at their homes, offices, and shops.
 The CPEs will receive 5G signals from the base stations and connect to access points to provide wireless Internet services.

 Holistic Approach from Device to